 What to do with leftover pot roast

-The best part about this Simple Oven Baked Pot Roast Recipe are the leftovers!
-Pot Roast is a superb base ingredient for a multitude of easy dinner dishes including pot roast stroganoff, stew, soup, sandwiches, pasta and tacos.
+The best part of this Simple Oven Baked Pot Roast Recipe is the leftovers!
+Pot roast serves as an excellent base ingredient for a variety of easy dinner dishes, such as pot roast stroganoff, stew, soup, sandwiches, pasta, and tacos.

 Serving Suggestions